KEVIN-VN642/Fraudulent-Transaction-Detection-Model-with-Big-Data-PySpark/README.md

 In order to execute this project, you need an account from Databrick platform which used for Big Data computation.
 A free acount is availabe at community edition of Databricks which can be found [here](https://community.cloud.databricks.com/login.html).
 You also need knowledge about Pyspark, SQL and Python programming.
 Databricks allows you to execute Python, Pyspark, SQL and R on the same notebook.

 # 3. Data <a id="data"></a>
 The dataset we used for this project contains European cardholders’ credit card transactions, which spanned over two days of September 2013.
-The data can be found on [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 This dataset had 492 frauds out of a total of 284,807 transactions.
 As expected, fraud occurs a small percentage of the time, a total of 0.172% of all transactions, creating a dataset that is highly imbalanced.
 This presented us with a technical challenge that is realistic to a real-world scenario and different enough from the challenges we’ve faced in class assignments, making this topic that much more interesting to us.

 # 4. Methodology <a id="method"></a>